Booz Allen Hamilton: 21st century

 In 2008, the commercial arm of Booz Allen split off to form Booz & Company.
 In 2013, Booz & Company was acquired by PwC and renamed as Strategy&.
 Since then, Booz Allen has re-entered commercial markets.
 In 2010, Booz Allen went public with an initial public offering of 14,000,000 shares at $17 per share.
 In 2012, Booz Allen purchased the Defense Systems Engineering & Support division of ARINC, adding approximately 1,000 new employees to its roster.
 In 2014, Booz Allen acquired Epidemico.
-In 2015, Booz Allen acquired the software development division of the Charleston, S.C. technology firm SPARC.
-In 2017, Booz Allen acquired eGov Holdings.
-In 2018, the SEC awarded both Booz Allen and Attain a $2.5 billion contract to modernize how the SEC purchases IT services.